European mass carmakers worst hit in August

 "We still do not see any signs of recovery on the horizon," said Flavien Neuvy, head of French auto-industry think tank Cetelem.

 The country's main growth drivers are at a standstill, with mass-market carmakers worst hit, Neuvy said.
-"We are seeing a polarisation of demand, with premium and low-cost brands doing much better."
+"We are seeing a polarization of demand, with premium and low-cost brands doing much better."

 PSA Peugeot Citroen's (PEUP.PA) domestic sales fell in line with the local market's 11 percent drop.
 Europe's second-largest automaker is cutting more than 10,000 jobs at home as it struggles to stem mounting losses.